hyunyoung2/Linear-Algebra-With-Python/README.md

 it's just fundamental math I will have continued for it with Khan Academy.

-Maybe If you want to know and study it with my orgarnization, just refer to [hyunyoung2 blog - later on I will register it.]()
+Maybe If you want to know and study it with my organization, just refer to [hyunyoung2 blog - later on I will register it.]()

 Thank you for your reading.